December has arrived, and with it, promises of snowy holidays, ice skating, and warming frozen hands around a warm mug of hot chocolate.

 This Christmas, if you fancy a slice of French tradition around the dinner table, it doesn’t get more authentic than a bûche.
 Our recommendation?
 Find a simple recipe, such as the classic La Grenouille bûche featured in the New York Times in 1982, or French cooking master Jacques Pépin’s iconic dessert.
 One word of advice: sprinkling wine or salt on this one won’t get you anywhere, although we can’t vouch for the holy water.

-Follow these iconic bûche recipes for a Christmas dessert à la française from the New York Times, Food Network, and People.
-For a recap of bûche history, look no further than the Ministry of Culture themselves!
+Follow these iconic bûche recipes for a Christmas dessert à la française from the New York Times or the Food Network.
+For a recap of bûche history, look no further than the Ministry of Culture themselves.